Behavioral health services

 Which behavioral health services are covered?

-Sharp Health Plan provides coverage for the diagnosis and treatment of severe mental illnesses in members of any age and serious emotional disturbances in children.
+Sharp Health Plan provides coverage for the diagnosis and treatment of mental illnesses in members of any age and emotional disturbances in children.
 Behavioral health benefits include inpatient hospital services, partial hospital services and outpatient services when ordered and performed by a participating behavioral health professional.
-Members may also have coverage for treatment of other behavioral health conditions.
-For detailed descriptions, please log in to your account to view your member handbook and benefits summary.
+To see your plan coverage details, please log in to your Sharp Connect account to view your member handbook and benefits summary.

 How do I cancel my coverage?